inventaire/docker-inventaire/README.md

 ## Tips

 General tips on how to run Inventaire can be found in the [server repository docs](https://git.inventaire.io/inventaire/tree/main/docs).
-Here after are some additional Docker-specific tips.

 ## Troubleshooting